-Chef Adolfo Garcia's Latest Dish. . .Gusto.
+Chef Adolfo Garcia's Latest Dish. . .

-Among the most acclaimed chefs in New Orleans, Chef Adolfo Garcia brings Gusto cafe and bar to The Theatres at Canal Place.
-A Mediterranean inspired menu offers dishes from hearty to light that are perfect for grazing or sharing.
+Among the most acclaimed chefs in New Orleans, Chef Adolfo Garcia brings Gusto Cafe and Bar to The Theatres at Canal Place.
+A Mediterranean inspired menu takes popcorn and soda to a whole new level with dishes from hearty to light that are perfect for grazing or sharing.
 Wines by the glass or bottle, seasonal handcrafted cocktails and a variety of beers are also available.

-Chef Adolfo Garcia brings to Gusto a wealth of talent, and a focused approach to Latin-influenced cuisine at his three restaurants: RioMar, a Spanish and Latin American Seafood restaurant; La Boca, an Argentine Steakhouse; and his newest a Mano, a Central and Southern Italian Trattoria.
-He's among New Orleans' most acclaimed chefs, and is the first to be named Best New Chef and later be named Chef of the Year by New Orleans Magazine.
+Chef Adolfo Garcia brings to Gusto a wealth of talent and a focused approach to Latin-influenced cuisine at his three restaurants: RioMar, a Spanish and Latin American Seafood restaurant; La Boca, an Argentine Steakhouse; and his newest a Mano, a Central and Southern Italian Trattoria.
+He's among New Orleans' most acclaimed chefs, and is the first to be named Best New Chef and later to be named Chef of the Year by New Orleans Magazine.
 RioMar has been named by the Times-Picayune to its Top 10 Restaurant List for the city.
 Most recently, Garcia was named a James Beard Semifinalist as Best Chef for the South for RioMar, La Boca, and a Mano, and named a national Best New Restaurant semifinalist for a Mano.
 Additionally, La Boca is the highest Zagat cuisine rated steakhouse, and RioMar is among their highest rated seafood restaurants in the city.